Type.GetType Method (String, Func<AssemblyName, Assembly>, Func<Assembly, String, Boolean, Type>, Boolean, Boolean)

 The GetType is called recursively to resolve generic types: First to resolve the generic type itself, and then to resolve its type arguments.
 If a type argument is generic, GetType is called recursively to resolve its type arguments, and so on.

 The combination of assemblyResolver and typeResolver that you provide must be capable of resolving all levels of this recursion.
 For example, suppose you supply an assemblyResolver that controls the loading of MyAssembly.
 Suppose you want to resolve the generic type Dictionary<string, MyType> (Dictionary(Of String, MyType) in Visual Basic).
 You might pass the following generic type name:

 Notice that MyType is the only assembly-qualified type argument.
 The names of the Dictionary<TKey, TValue> and String classes are not assembly-qualified.
-Your typeResolver must be able handle either an assembly or nullptr, because it will receive nullptr for Dictionary<TKey, TValue> and String.
+Your typeResolver must be able handle either an assembly or null, because it will receive null for Dictionary<TKey, TValue> and String.
 It can handle that case by calling an overload of the GetType method that takes a string, because both of the unqualified type names are in Mscorlib.dll:

 The assemblyResolver method is not called for the dictionary type and the string type, because those type names are not assembly-qualified.